Chapter 11 Summary

 A chapter 11 bankruptcy is an extremely potent tool in the hands of the debtor.
-The filing of the chapter 11 case invokes the automatic stay under 11 U.S.C. §362.
-This section completely stops all actions on the part of any creditor of the estate to attempt to collect on the debt or to even improve the creditor’s position or security of their debt.
+The filing of the chapter 11 case imposes the automatic stay under 11 U.S.C. §362(a).
+This completely stops all actions on the part of any creditor to attempt to collect on existing debts or to even improve the creditor’s position or security of their debt.

 Similarly, to the extent debtors can demonstrate that any property is reasonably necessary for the effective reorganization , the debtor may be able to retain control over that property for as long as two years after the case is filed, without payment to a lender.
 To the extent the debtor will incorporate a property into the debtor’s reorganization, the debtor can “impair” the claim of a creditor whose debt is secured by the property.
 As one example, the debtor may be able to have the court greatly reduce the interest rate, as necessary for the reorganization of the debtor.